How to Get Your Insurance License in New Mexico (2026)

 Kaplan Financial Education

-- Lowest confirmed NM price starting at $139
+- Entry-level confirmed NM price verify current pricing

 - Exam Prep Only — no NM pre-licensing hours required